 My right hon.
 Friend is quite right about food insecurity, because that is exactly what the Environment, Food and Rural Affairs Committee report found.
-Does he agree that, if a sugar tax were implemented, raising £300 million, it would cost about £20 million per week to support free school meals?
-Surely it would be money well spent.
+Does he agree that, if a sugar tax were implemented, it would raise £300 million?
+It would cost about £20 million a week to support free school meals and surely that would be money well spent.
 I believe that the sugar tax was meant for helping poor people to get food.

 My hon.
 Friend is absolutely right; I will come to that later.
 I am asking not for huge amounts of new money from the Treasury, but for the redistribution of the proceeds of the existing sugar tax, which disproportionately hits those on low incomes, back to those on lower incomes through free school meals and food programmes.